Immutability

 Before You Begin to Use Immutability

-If you want to use immutability for backed-up data that you want to store in Microsoft Azure Blob Storage, you must enable Versioning for the Microsoft Azure Blob storage account that you want to use and select the Enable version-level immutability support check box when creating the Azure container.
+If you want to use immutability for backed-up data that you want to store in Microsoft Azure Blob Storage, you must enable the immutability settings for the object storage.

 Related Topics